dschonholtz/CustomSearch/README.md

 5. Your users likely will just use keywords anyway!
 These often times are not actually as semantically close to the actual data you want when the semantic representations are based off of full sentences rather than keywords.
 6. Like with most ML tasks, the real solution is an ensemble model.
 Combining sparse vector and dense vector based retrieval often benchmarks the highest.

-## Embeddings/Vector powered retrieval
+## Embeddings/dense vector powered retrieval

 ### Get an embedding model

 There are a couple options here:

 1. Finetune an embedding model, for this I am pointing to [CLIP](https://github.com/openai/CLIP) from OpenAI, because it is good, easy to use, and open source.
-It is from 2021 so likely isn't SoTA anymore.
+It is from 2021 so it likely isn't SoTA anymore.
 You can see some rough python showing approximately how to do this in Train.py

 2. Alternatively, you can build an embedding model completely from scratch.
 Given the emergent properties we appear to see from generalized scale, I would be extremely surprised if this was worth doing, unless you have an ungodly amount of data both generalized and specialized.